University of Chicago Hong Kong: Events

-The Hong Kong Jockey Club University of Chicago Heritage Courtyard and Interpretation Centre
+Hong Kong Jockey Club University of Chicago Heritage Courtyard and Interpretation Centre

-The site of the campus was originally part of the Jubilee Battery at Mount Davis, which formed part of Hong Kong's western coastal defence system.
+The site of the Hong Kong Jockey Club University of Chicago Heritage Courtyard and Interpretation Centre campus was originally part of the Jubilee Battery at Mount Davis, which formed part of Hong Kong's western coastal defence system.
 After World War II, it was occupied by makeshift housing for refugees before being converted into a British Army Royal Engineers’ mess and quarters.
 The site later became the Victoria Road Detention Centre under the Special Branch of the Hong Kong Police Force starting in 1961 and was simultaneously used for police training purposes.

 In addition to authentic restoration of the site, the university has conducted extensive historical research and heritage interpretation exercises to examine and share the usage of the site and its interactions with larger communities throughout its history.
 Numerous interviews with historians, former detainees and other people associated with the site have been conducted.
 Six narratives based on evidence found on site and obtained from verifiable sources are presented in the Heritage Interpretation Centre.
 By focusing on the historic layers, the Centre hopes to share the historical significance of the site and to relate it to the history of Hong Kong in a broader context.
 The campus is the first architectural project in Hong Kong to receive the international design award The Prix Versailles.